Flash Flood Alley: Why Flash Floods Kill

 There were no physical warning sirens near the camp.

-(There were discussions about this years ago… more to come on that in the next essay.)
+(There were discussions about sirens years before the flood.
+More on that in the next essay.)

 While Kerr County did eventually issue CodeRED alerts, it wasn’t fast enough.